Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Introduction

 We describe the relation between the proposed algorithm and related index reduction algorithms.
-If all nonzero entries of $A(s)$ are independent parameters, our algorithm just passes a given DAE to the MS-method as we described above.
-In contrast, if $A(s)$ has no independent parameter, then our algorithm coincides with the LC-method by Tan et al.~\cite{Tan2016}.
+If all nonzero entries of $A(s)$ are independent parameters, our algorithm just passes a given DAE to the MS-method.
+In contrast, if $A(s)$ has no independent parameters, then our algorithm coincides with the LC-method by Tan et al.~\cite{Tan2017} and with the substitution method~\cite{Oki2019} applied to linear DAEs with constant coefficients.
+We emphasize that our algorithm can treat intermediate DAEs between these special cases, i.e., it works for DAEs containing both accurate constants and independent parameters.

+The WZC-method by Wu et al.~\cite{Wu2013} works for first-order linear DAEs with constant coefficients.
+This method modifies a DAE using the combinatorial relaxation method in~\cite{Iwata2003}, which performs row and column operations on $A(s)$ using constant matrices.
+Here, column operations on $A(s)$ correspond to changing the basis of the variable space of DAEs.
+Our combinatorial relaxation algorithm does not use column operations, and thus the basis of the variable space remains unchanged.

+A recent work~\cite{Iwata2018a} has proposed an index reduction algorithm which is proved to work for any instances of first order linear DAEs with constant coefficients.
+The algorithm directly reduces the index of a given DAE by row operations, whereas our algorithm only resolves numerical cancellations in a DAE and eventually relies on the MS-algorithm for the actual index reduction process.
+Thus our algorithm is expected to preserve the sparsity of DAEs compared to the algorithm in~\cite{Iwata2018a}.

 In addition, our algorithm is similar to the $\sigma \nu$-method~\cite{Chowdhry2004} in the sense that both methods treat matrices having accurate constants and independent parameters, yet their approaches are quite different; the $\sigma \nu$-method is based on the Gaussian elimination approach by Gear~\cite{Gear1988}, whereas our algorithm relies on the dummy variable approach by Mattsson--S\"{o}derlind~\cite{Mattsson1993}.

-A recent work~\cite{Iwata2017} has proposed an index reduction algorithm which is proved to work for any instances of first order linear DAEs with constant coefficients.
-The algorithm directly reduces the index of a given DAE by row operations, whereas our algorithm only resolves numerical cancellations in a DAE and eventually relies on the MS-algorithm for the actual index reduction process.
-Thus our algorithm is expected to preserve the sparsity of DAEs compared to the algorithm in~\cite{Iwata2017}.